fiddler-labs/fiddler-chatbot/src/system_instructions_AGENTIC.md

 **For ONLY Fiddler-related question, follow this sequence:**

 1. **Initial RAG Retrieval:**
-   - Call `rag_over_fiddler_knowledge_base`
+   - Call `rag_over_fiddler_knowledge_base` tool with the query from the last user message
+   - simply strip filler words and stop words from the query
    - DO NOT add any more keywords or synonyms to the query , as this results in poor retrieval
-   - simply strip filler words and stop words from the query
+   - keep the query as close to the last user message as possible

 2. **MANDATORY Faithfulness Check:**
    - IMMEDIATELY call `tool_fiddler_guardrail_faithfulness`